chr4-cookbooks/iptables-ng/README.md

 Contributors: Dan Fruehauf, Nathan Williams, Christian Graf, James Le Cuirot

+## Other licenses than GPLv3

+In case you can't use the provided license for some reason, feel free to contact me.

 Copyright (C) 2015  Chris Aumann

 This program is free software: you can redistribute it and/or modify